Quantcast

 Print Friendly and PDF

-Celebrating a fall harvest was a popular English tradition at the time—a celebration usually lasting several days—and the Wampanoag people were certainly familiar with the concept of celebrating the harvest as well.
+Celebrating a fall harvest was a popular English tradition at the time—a celebration usually lasting several days—and the Wampanoag people were undoubtedly familiar with the concept of celebrating the harvest as well.
 The Plymouth area would be harvesting from September through mid-October.

 As new arrivals, the Pilgrims frequently described the harsh local climate; weather conditions and weather survival were common topics for the colonists.

 Most history books record how difficult the previous year had been for the Pilgrims.
-After a much delayed, stormy sea voyage the colonists landed on December 21, the first day of winter.
+After a much delayed, stormy sea voyage, the colonists landed on December 21, the first day of winter.
 The harsh winter (45 of the 102 setters died) was followed by a rough spring, but the autumn brought a bountiful harvest.
-The arrival of Tisquantum (Squanto) had brought peaceable relations with Ousamequin, the Massasoit Sachem (great chief) and the Wampanoag confederation, including life-saving farming information, a trade treaty, and a military alliance.
+The arrival of Tisquantum (Squanto) had brought peaceable relations with Ousamequin, the Massasoit Sachem (great chief), and the Wampanoag confederation, including life-saving farming information, a trade treaty, and a military alliance.

 Despite the inaccuracies of this painting, we still commemorate a moment of harmony and abundance, when two peoples celebrated in peace.
 Jennie A. Brownscombe (1914)